rodders99/rodders99.github.io/content/blog/2023-08-14-google-data-analytics-completed.md

 Having reached a conclusion about my passions and interests, the next step was to learn how to improve and broaden my skill set.
 The beginning of this journey was the Google Data Analytics Specialisation.
 While I was really not sure what to expect and suffering from the usual imposter syndrome, I was relieved to find the course extended my existing knowledge of data analytics into the realms of the R Language, Tableau dashboard, BigQuery, Jupyter notebooks as well as the professional ethics and the structured approach demanded of course attendees.

-#### As I reflect on my recent journey, I am thrilled to share a significant accomplishment – I have successfully completed the Google Data Analytics Specialization course on Coursera. 🎓 (warning: Linkedin influencer headline)
+### As I reflect on my recent journey, I am thrilled to share a significant accomplishment – I have successfully completed the Google Data Analytics Specialization course on Coursera. 🎓 (warning: Linkedin influencer headline)

-What was initially projected as a six-month endeavor, I managed to conquer in just six weeks.
+What was initially projected as a six-month endeavour, I managed to conquer in just six weeks.
 This achievement is a testament to my dedication, focus, and passion for diving deep into the world of data analytics. 🚀 I'm not just saying that because it sounds good, I really found a passion that has been the backbone of my success in the business world over the years and realised I need to make this mu full time role.

-Throughout Google Course, I delved into various facets of data analysis, from mastering analytical tools to unraveling complex data sets and visualizing insights.
+Throughout Google Course, I delved into various facets of data analysis, from mastering analytical tools to unravelling complex data sets and visualizing insights.
 Each module presented its own challenges and triumphs, allowing me to grow both professionally and personally.

 This accomplishment holds a special place for me, not just because of the certification I've earned, but because of the invaluable skills and knowledge I've gained.
 Data analytics is a field that continues to evolve, and I'm excited to apply these newfound skills to real-world scenarios.